Bishellable drawings of $K_n$: Introduction

 In a related work, Balko et al.~\cite{balko} give a combinatorial characterization of several classes of $x$-monotone drawings of complete graphs and show that also the odd crossing number (a different variant of counting crossings) of $x$-monotone drawings as well as shellable drawings of $K_n$ is at least $H(n)$.

 The purpose of this work is to define a more general version of shellability that we call bishellability, and which is implied by shellability.
 The main benefit of our approach is the simplification of the principal concept.
-This allows a significantly simpler and more intuitive proof for the fact that bishellable drawings satisfy the Harary-Hill Conjecture.
+This allows a somewhat simpler and more intuitive proof for the fact that bishellable drawings satisfy the Harary--Hill Conjecture.
 Moreover, bishellability reflects better the required properties.
-We are convinced that this is a further step to gain more insight into the structure of crossing minimal drawings, with the ultimate goal to prove the Harary-Hill Conjecture.
+We are convinced that this is a further step to gain more insight into the structure of crossing minimal drawings, with the ultimate goal to prove the Harary--Hill Conjecture.

-(For the following definition, we recall that, for a drawing $D$ of $K_n$, a {\em face\/} of~$D$ is a component of $\mathbb R^2\setminus D[K_n]$.
-This is the same notion as for embeddings: if we convert each crossing point of $D$ into a vertex, then the faces of $D$ are the faces of the planarly embedded graph.)
+For the following definition, we recall that, for a drawing $D$ of $K_n$, a {\em face\/} of~$D$ is a component of $\mathbb R^2\setminus D$.
+This is the same notion as for embeddings: if we convert each crossing point of $D$ into a vertex, then the faces of $D$ are the faces of the planarly embedded graph.
 Finally, if $V$ is a subset of vertices in the drawing, $D-V$ denotes the drawing obtained when vertices of $V$ and all edges incident to them are deleted from $D$.

 \begin{definition}[\cite{shell1}] For a positive integer $s$, a planar drawing $D$ of $K_n$ is \mbox{\emph{$s$-shellable}} if there is a sequence $v_1,v_2,\dots,v_s$ of distinct vertices of $D$ so that, relative to a reference face $F$, for all integers $r,t$ with $1\le r<t\le s$, the vertices~$v_r$ and $v_t$ are both incident with the face of $D-\{v_1,\dots,v_{r-1},v_{t+1},\dots,v_s\}$ containing $F$. \end{definition}